Aidbox Docs

 Start by creating an S3 bucket where Aidbox will write export files.
 Configure appropriate bucket policies and lifecycle rules for your use case.

-Create an IAM user with the following permissions on the bucket:
+The IAM role or user needs the following permissions on the bucket:

 {